 It’s Controversial!
 Did Thalaivi Director AL Vijay Backstab Writer Ajayan Bala?

-Ever since the first look of Kangana Ranaut from Thalaivi has revealed by the makers, the film has been receiving mixed response from the netizens.
+Ever since the first look of Kangana Ranaut from Thalaivi has been revealed by the makers, the film has received mixed response from the netizens.
 While some are praising the makers for roping in Kangana for the biopic of late Tamil Nadu Chief Minister J Jayalalithaa, some are slamming the makers as they feel she is not the apt choice for the biopic.

 Amid all the reactions, a popular writer from Kollywood, Ajayan Bala took to his Facebook page and alleged that he was back stabbed by the film's director AL Vijay.